Fabulous! We’ve got our first offer.

 We’ll review it carefully together.
-A few main points we want you to pay particular attention to in the contract are:
+There are a few main points we want you to pay particular attention to in the offer.

-Typically in Indy, closing takes place 30-45 days after contract acceptance.
+Typically, in Indianapolis, closing takes place 30-45 days after contract acceptance.
 If a buyer is paying 100% cash, we can usually close faster than 30 days, but 30 days is generally the required minimum if the buyer is using a mortgage to buy the property.

 Closing cost credits

 Does the buyer want you to pay a portion of their closing costs?
 If so, how much?
 Please note the amount they are asking for comes off your net proceeds.
 So, if a buyer is offering $500,000 for your home, but wants a $10,000 closing cost credit that means the offer is only $490,000.

 Did the buyer ask you to provide a home warranty?
 Depending on your home, this can cost you anywhere from $400 – $1000 and comes out of your net proceeds at closing.